 Ophelia De’Lonta had had enough.
 Tired of prison guards referring to her as a man, despite her repeated insistence on identifying as a woman, De’Lonta took matters into her own hands.
-For three hours she sawed away at her genitalia with a disposable razor in an attempt to castrate herself, and become the woman she feels she is.
-She was eventually discovered by guards before she could complete her brutal task.
+For three hours she sawed away at her genitalia with a disposable razor in an attempt to castrate herself and become the woman she felt she was.
+She was discovered by guards before she could complete her brutal task.
 The wound required 17 stitches to heal.

 It was not her first such attempt.

-A pre-operation transgendered inmate on hormone therapy inside a Virginia men’s prison, De’Lonta is now suing for the state to provide her with gender reassignment surgery—citing the medical necessity of the procedure.
-She is one of several transgendered individuals incarcerated across America who is seeking similar treatment.
+A pre-operation transgender inmate on hormone therapy inside a Virginia men’s prison, De’Lonta is now suing for the state to provide her with gender reassignment surgery—citing the medical necessity of the procedure.
+She is one of several transgender individuals incarcerated across America who are seeking similar treatment.

 The surgery, however, is expensive—it can cost upwards of $20,000.
-Though many detention facilities pay for hormonal treatment for transgendered inmates, they are drawing the line at reassignment surgery.
+Though many detention facilities pay for hormonal treatment for transgender inmates, they are drawing the line at reassignment surgery.

-Many advocates for the transgendered community are insistent that sexual reassignment surgery is a medical necessity for those who have received the approval of a doctor.
+Many advocates for the transgender community are insistent that sexual reassignment surgery is a medical necessity for those who have received the approval of a doctor.

-“We continue to validate that system of unworthiness through out healthcare and prisons,” says Mock.
-“Imagine you’re a 22-year old girl who worked for four years to get hormone treatment.
+“We continue to validate that system of unworthiness through our health care and prisons,” says Mock.
+“Imagine you’re a 22-year-old girl who worked for four years to get hormone treatment.
 How do you pay for that all over again?
 How do you get a job now?”

 Journalist Janet Mock, who opened up about her sexual reassignment surgery in 2011 and has become a leading advocate for the trans rights movement, agrees.